Mr-Jellyroll/analytics-dashboard/README.md

 # Device Dashboard

-This dashboard provides real-time monitoring and historical analysis of IoT device data.
+Practice project using JavaScript.
+This dash provides real-time monitoring and historical data from example IoT device inputs.
 Test project is designed for tracking vital signs including heart rate, temperature, and oxygen levels.
 Uses React for the frontend and Node.js for the backend, and real-time updates through WebSocket connections.

 ## System Architecture

-Built using a full-stack JavaScript architecture:
+Built using a full-stack JavaScript:

+### Data Flow
+1. The backend generates simulated device readings every 2 seconds
+2. Readings are stored in MongoDB and simultaneously broadcast to connected clients
+3. The frontend receives updates through WebSocket connection
+4. Data is displayed in real-time charts and updated historical views

 ### Frontend
 - **React** for the user interface